Oakwood Arts City Studio

 Closing Reception at Oakwood Arts

-This was just the beginning for City Studio: we will be starting a monthly after school club soon that focuses on urban design through immersive workshops, field trips, and discussions with design professionals.
-Club members will meet at Oakwood Arts to take part in hands-on activities involving SketchUp and 3-D modeling.
-Through our weekly meetings, students will dive further into understanding the role of architecture and design in everyday life.
+This was just the beginning for City Studio.
+We will be starting a monthly after-school club soon that focuses on urban design through workshops, field trips, and discussions with design professionals.
+Through our meetings, students will dive further into understanding the role of architecture and design in everyday life.

-Help fund future City Studio programs, an immersive urban design program we piloted during Richmond Public Schools’ 2018 spring break.
-Over the course of the week, 10 middle schoolers from the East End were introduced to architecture, landscape design, and urban planning through field trips, discussions with a range of professionals, and various hands-on activities, including model building and working with the computer 3-modeling program SketchUp.
+Help fund City Studio, an immersive urban design program we piloted during Richmond Public Schools’ 2018 spring break.
+Over the course of the week, 10 middle schoolers from the East End were introduced to architecture, landscape design, and urban planning through field trips, conversations with a range of professionals, and various hands-on activities.

 - $17 = Covers a weekly GRTC Bus pass for 1 student